 The procure-to-pay process flow may seem complicated since it involves multiple stakeholders, dependencies, compliance regulations, and a lot of document management workflows.
 But there are ways you can make your P2P processes more cost-effective and streamlined.

 The following tips will help you eliminate or minimize some of the biggest challenges associated with your procure to payment process:

 The P2P process is not as simple as buying a laptop from an e-commerce website.
 The best way forward is to break down the procure-to-pay process flow and standardize each step along the way.
 Then, make sure everyone involved knows their responsibilities, duties, and how and when to communicate.

 2. Measure your effectiveness

 Be sure to select and track key metrics that measure the efficiency of your P2P processes.
-You could look at metrics such as inventory level, working capital level, number of errors and inaccuracies, processing time, labor hours, operational disruptions, additional expenditure, among other things.
+You could look at metrics such as inventory level, working capital level, number of errors and inaccuracies, processing time, labour hours, operational disruptions, and additional expenditure, among other things.

 3. Strive to build better supplier relationships

 Slow turnaround times for approvals and delayed payments often make it hard to have a smooth relationship with your suppliers.
 It leads to disagreements, limited visibility, inaccuracies, and unexpected delays.
 Ultimately, it will slow down your P2P cycle.